clayallsopp/matic-docs/docs/develop/wallets/plaid-wallet-onboard.md

 ## Installation and Prerequisites

-Wallet Onboard can be used in any JavaScript web dApp, and there is a [React library](https://github.com/plaid/react-plaid-link#usage-with-wallet-onboard) for React applications as well.
+Wallet Onboard can be used in any JavaScript-based web dApp, and there is a [React library](https://github.com/plaid/react-plaid-link#usage-with-wallet-onboard) for ReactJS applications as well.

 You can read about the entire setup and installation process in the [Wallet Onboard docs](https://plaid.com/docs/wallet-onboard/add-to-app/#enable-wallet-onboard-and-retrieve-a-link-token).